hudmol/container_management/ARCHITECTURE.md

       - record browse listings

     Note here that any template that shares a name with a standard ArchivesSpace template will override it.
-In particular, the files under the `instances` directory override their ArchivesSpace counterparts.
+In particular, files under the `accessions`, `archival_objects`, `instances`,
+    `resources` and `shared` directories override their ArchivesSpace counterparts.